Topographic prominence

 In topography, prominence (also referred to as autonomous height, and shoulder drop in US English, and drop in British English) is the relative height of a mountain or hill's summit relative to the lowest contour line encircling it but containing no higher summit within it.
 It is a measure of the independence of a summit.
-The key col ("saddle") around the peak is a unique point on this contour line and the parent peak (if any) is some higher mountain, selected according to various criteria.
+The key col ("saddle") around the peak is a unique point on this lowest contour line.
+The parent peak (if any) is some higher mountain, selected according to various criteria.

 Definitions

 Figure 1.
 Vertical arrows show the topographic prominence of three peaks on an island.
 The dashed horizontal lines show the lowest contours that do not encircle higher peaks.
 Curved arrows point from a peak to its parent.

 The prominence of a peak is the least drop in height necessary in order to get from the summit to any higher terrain.
 This can be calculated for a given peak in the following manner: for every path connecting the peak to higher terrain, find the lowest point on the path; the key col (or highest saddle, or linking col, or link) is defined as the highest of these points, along all connecting paths; the prominence is the difference between the elevation of the peak and the elevation of its key col. On a given landmass, the highest peak's prominence will be identical to its elevation.
 An alternative equivalent definition is that the prominence is the height of the peak's summit above the lowest contour line encircling it, but containing no higher summit within it; see Figure 1.